kimseak-dev/CRUD-JPA/README.md

 - [ ] Not so convenient -> new technologies are developer friendly
 - [ ] For example: JPA, Hibernate, EclipseLink
 - [ ]
+# Memory Care

+# Fetching

+- [ ] JPA basic concept —> make a duplicate copy of the database in the cache memory
+- [ ] We manipulate the duplicate version
+- [x] When we call getTransaction().commit() —> this time the original database will updated according to changes.
+- [x] We can load /fetch data form database 2 ways
+- [ ] Eager fetch —> when we search for a record and find it, we return the whole record
+- [ ] Lazy fetch  —> we  search for re cord and if we find it  —> we store the information that is available but do not return data.
+Data will be returned only we the setter method is called.
+For example getStudents().
+Memory Friendly!!!

+# Cascade
+- [x] Use of the cascade annotation element can be used to propagate the effect of an operation to associated entities.
+- [x] The cascade functionality us most typically used in parent-child relationship or in cases of composition.
+- [ ]

+Author	  —————> Book
+	 	  —————> Book
+		  —————> Book
+# What if we rid of author object?
+Of course we should remove the book object as we’ll
+- [x] That’s why cascading com tube
+1. CascadeType.PERSISTS ->  if persist() is called on the parent object, the child will be persist as well
+2. CascadeType.REMOVE  -> child will be removed
+3. CascadeType.MERGE -> child will be merged as well
+4. CascadeType.REFRESH -> child will be refreshed as well.
+5. CascadeType.ALL  -> all of the above mention!!!

+# - [x] Explainations

+EntityManager context
+student1
+Student 2
+Student 3
+If we call entityManager.persist() on a given object: I will be added to the context!!!

+entityManager.detach(Student3) it will be detached —> it is removed from the context, the EntityManager no longer manages that given object.

+# Why is it good?
+EntityManager can perform operation again such as refresh() and remove()

+- [ ] Merge VS persist: both of them add the given entity to the context
+- [ ] Persist: future updates will be tracked
+- [ ] Merge: a new instance is created with the copied state and this instance will be managed by EntityManager.
+So any changes made the original object will not be part of transaction.
+Ok we can merge again!!!
+- [ ]